-Valinda Rutledge is currently the Vice President of Federal Affairs at America’s Physician Groups.
+Valinda Rutledge is currently the Senior Vice President of Federal Affairs at America’s Physician Groups.
 She is responsible for analyzing and advocating for APG’s positions on government initiatives such as bundled payments, Medicare advantage, Medicaid pilots, Dual Eligible, PCMH, and ACOs.

 She is also the Executive Policy Advisor at Parkland Center for Clinical Innovation (PCCI) in Dallas and the Chair of the PCCI Scientific Advisory Group.
 In these roles, she is responsible for assisting PCCI in the development of strategic initiatives that will advance PCCI’s mission and will align with emerging national and state policies.